BlueSkeye/WinRe/UpdMngr/README.txt

 - invoking the Server Sync Web Service hosted on Microsoft update.
 - invoking the DSS Authorization Web Service hosted on Microsoft update.

-As of now we still have to understand what kind of DSS authorization Microsoft upstream server implements.

 As of writing, the Microsoft update service is located at http://update.microsoft.com

 References